-As for whether eculizumab (the antibody of claim 2) was enabled by Bell, we find that the present record supports that it was.
+As for whether eculizumab (the antibody of claim 1) was enabled by Bell, we find that the present record supports that it was.
 Bell is explicit that Evans described "[m]ethods for the preparation of h5G1.1, h5G1.1-scFv and other functional fragments of h5G1.1."
 Ex.
 1007 ¶ 52.
 Furthermore, Petitioner asserts, in addition to Bell's explicit reference to Evans, the knowledge of those of ordinary skill in the art included that eculizumab had a human hybrid IgG2/IgG4 constant domain.
 See, e.g., Ex.
 1008, 1279.
-Moreover, the '880 patent, itself, refers to Thomas (incorporated by Bell) as disclosing that eculizumab "is a humanized monoclonal antibody directed against the terminal complement protein C5," and states that Evans (also a part of Bell), discloses "a preferred whole antibody (now named eculizumab)," and how to produce it.
+Moreover, the '504 patent, itself, refers to Thomas (incorporated by Bell) as disclosing that eculizumab "is a humanized monoclonal antibody directed against the terminal complement protein C5," and states that Evans (also a part of Bell), discloses "a preferred whole antibody (now named eculizumab)," and how to produce it.
 See, e.g., Ex.
-1001 1:56-57, 12:13-21.
+1001 1:56-57, 12:16-31.
 Therefore, on the present record, we are unpersuaded regarding Patent Owner's non-enablement argument.

-Regarding Patent Owner's argument that Petitioner's citation to Bowdish, Evans, Mueller PCT, and Tacken under Grounds 2-5 implicates obviousness and is inappropriate for an anticipation ground, we understand that Petitioner cites these references as background.
+Regarding Patent Owner's argument that Petitioner's citation to Bowdish, Evans, Mueller PCT, and Tacken implicates obviousness and is inappropriate for an anticipation ground, we understand that Petitioner cites these references as part of the background understanding of one of ordinary skill in the art.
 Petitioner states, "[t]he teachings of at least Bowdish and Evans, and Evans and Mueller PCT, all in view of Tacken, provided POSA with multiple direct routes to [the eculizumab amino] sequence."
 Pet.
-51. Each of these references predates Bell, therefore, their teachings about eculizumab / 5G1.1 antibodies would have been a part of the general knowledge an ordinarily skilled artisan would have brought to their reading of Bell.
+58. Each of these references predates Bell, therefore, their teachings about eculizumab / 5G1.1 antibodies would have been a part of the general knowledge an ordinarily skilled artisan would have brought to their reading of Bell.
 See Ex.
 1004; Ex.
 1005; Ex.
 1008; Ex.
 1009.
 We understand Petitioner's point to be that when Bell mentions "eculizumab," it would invoke such an understanding of the antibody in the ordinarily skilled artisan reading the reference.
-Under Ground 6, Petitioner does not suggest combining with Bell any teachings from these references, other than Evans, which Bell incorporates by reference.
+Under Ground 5, Petitioner does not suggest combining with Bell any teachings from these references, other than Evans, which Bell incorporates by reference.